EvolvingLMMs-Lab/multimodal-sae/README.md

 These features can then be used to steer model's behavior to output desire output.
 You can check our papers for more details.

+## 📢 Announcement

+- We’ve open-sourced a new repo for easier and more flexible SAE training — check it out here: [https://github.com/EvolvingLMMs-Lab/sae](https://github.com/EvolvingLMMs-Lab/sae)
+- Our paper has been accepted to **ICCV 2025**! 🎉

 ## Install